Once you’ve crafted a piece of music, there’s a lot to know.

 The rights to a piece of music determine who is entitled to earn royalties from it.
-They fall within three main categories.
+They fall within two main categories.

 Performance rights (known as performing rights outside the U.S.) are what net a songwriter the royalties they’re entitled to when someone performs or uses their work in a public place, or on radio or television.
 In the U.S., performance rights organizations grant licenses to music users like hotels and restaurants, who pay for the right to perform (play) that music, and the PRO sends that money back to the composer and publisher (copyright holder).
 Outside the U.S., performing rights societies handle this process.

 A mechanical right is the right to reproduce your music on a vinyl record, for example.
 Songwriters are entitled to their mechanical rights, and get them via their publisher (in the U.S.) or a society (outside the U.S.).
 Starting in January 2021, songwriters will be able to take advantage of The Mechanical Licensing Collective (MLC), a nonprofit organization that “will issue and administer blanket mechanical licenses to eligible streaming and download services (digital service providers or DSPs) in the United States.”
 The MLC will then collect royalties and distribute them to songwriters, composers, lyricists, and publishers.

 When someone streams a song, both performing and mechanical rights are activated, because a stream has been classified as a combination of the two.